dynamsoft-docs/barcode-reader-docs/_includes/release-notes/product-highlight-8.9.0.md

-- Simplified the steps that are required when binding the camera enhancer instance to the Barcode Reader.
-The camera control is detached from the Barcode Reader APIs.
+- Refactored the bind of the Camera Enhancer.
+Simplified the required steps when binding the Camera Enhancer instance to the Barcode Reader.
-- Simplified the modes parameter setting APIs.
-Users don’t have to make configurations for the skipped parameters.
+- Simplified the usage of the mode's parameter setting APIs.
+Users no longer have to configure all the parameters when some of the modes are skipped.